© Christy MacBride Photography

 Civic Engagement & Outreach

-Marine Baby Shower: The SCWC supported the 1st Combat Engineering Battalion Baby Shower held at the San Onofre Beach Club on Camp Pendelton on September 7, 2024.
-A total of 20 families attended.
+Marine Baby Shower: The SCWC supported the 1st Combat Engineering Battalion Baby Shower held at the San Onofre Beach Club on Camp Pendelton on September 6, 2025.
+A total of 21 families attended.
 SCWC members helped to prepare “baby bundles” tailored for each family.
 During the shower, our club members served as hosts while they decorated, served food, distributed gifts, ran games and helped clean up.
-Funds donated by SCWC went to purchase an array of needed baby items ranging from car seats and strollers to clothes and teethers.
+The $1000 funds donated by SCWC went to purchase an array of needed baby items ranging from car seats and strollers to clothes and teethers.
 Many of these young families are having their first child and are far away from family support.
 This year, we combined the shower with a short presentation on infant/family services available in the area, both on and off the base, thereby providing access to everything they may need as they begin their new families.
+Any leftover items were donated to Family Assistance Ministries (FAM), and to the Infant Pantry at St. Margaret’s School and Church for distribution to families with children in need.

 Memorial Day Observance Wreath: SCWC again participated in the City of San Clemente’s Memorial Day Celebration by attending the event as well as creating and presenting a patriotic wreath on behalf of the club.
 Club members attended the ceremony and presented the wreath in San Clemente’s historic downtown in honor of our fallen military.